guozhengxuan/Data-structure/README.md

 # Data-structure
-applications using data structure such as stack, queue, list and so on.
+Data structure implementation such as stack, queue, list and so on, with their applications in solving practical problems.